Overgrazing: Ecological impact

 With continued overutilization of land for grazing, there is an increase in degradation.
 This leads to poor soil conditions that only xeric and early successional species can tolerate.
+A meta-analysis of 148 studies found that the value of most ecosystem functions declines with increasing grazing intensity and that increasing aridity weakens positive impacts of light grazing.

 Native plant grass species, both individual bunch grasses and in grasslands, are especially vulnerable.
 For example, excessive browsing by white-tailed deer can lead to the growth of less preferred species of grasses and ferns or non-native plant species that can potentially displace native, woody plants, decreasing the biodiversity.